hongshuochen/2021Spring_TrojanMap/README.md

 Tommy Trojan got a part-time job from UberEats, for which he needs to pick up and deliver food from local restaurants to various location near campus.
 It means Tommy needs to visit a few different location near campus with certain order, since there are some constraints about the Tommy's route planning.
 For example, he must first get the food from restaurant and then deliver it.
 Also, the UberEats app will have some instructions about the priority for different orders.
-So, he asks you to help him figure out the feasible route.
+So, he asks you to help him figure out whether there exists a feasible route.

 Here we will give a vector of location names that Tommy needs to visit, and also some dependencies between those locations.
 For example,